+Carry out work outside the danger zone.
+If work inside the danger zone is necessary, the user must define additional safety measures to ensure the safe protection of personnel.

+5 Safety KUKA

-- Carry out work outside the danger zone.
-If work inside the danger zone is necessary, the user must define additional safety measures to ensure the safe protection of personnel. - Switch off the industrial robot and secure it (e.g. with a padlock) to prevent it from being switched on again.
-If it is necessary to carry out work with the robot controller switched on, the user must define additional safety measures to ensure the safe protection of personnel. - If it is necessary to carry out work with the robot controller switched on, this may only be done in operating mode T1. - Label the system with a sign indicating that work is in progress.
-This sign must remain in place, even during temporary interruptions to the work. - The EMERGENCY STOP systems must remain active.
+Switch off the industrial robot and secure it (e.g. with a padlock) to prevent it from being switched on again.
+If it is necessary to carry out work with the robot controller switched on, the user must define additional safety measures to ensure the safe protection of personnel.
+If it is necessary to carry out work with the robot controller switched on, this may only be done in operating mode T1.
+Label the system with a sign indicating that work is in progress.
+This sign must remain in place, even during temporary interruptions to the work.
+The EMERGENCY STOP systems must remain active.
 If safety functions or safeguards are deactivated during maintenance or repair work, they must be reactivated immediately after the work is completed.

-Warning!

-Before work is commenced on live parts of the robot system, the main switch must be turned off and secured against being switched on again.
-The system must then be checked to ensure that it is deenergized.
-If the KR C4 or VKR C4 robot controller is used:

-It is not sufficient, before commencing work on live parts, to execute an EMERGENCY STOP or a safety stop, or to switch off the drives, as this does not disconnect the robot system from the mains power supply in the case of the drives of the new generation.
+WARNING Before work is commenced on live parts of the robot system, the main switch must be turned off and secured against being switched on again by unauthorized personnel.
+The incoming power cable must be deenergized.
+The robot controller and mains supply lead must then be checked to ensure that it is deenergized.
+If the KR C4 or VKR C4 robot controller is used: It is not sufficient, before commencing work on live parts, to execute an EMERGENCY STOP or a safety stop, or to switch off the drives, as this does not disconnect the robot system from the mains power supply in the case of the drives of the new generation.
 Parts remain energized.
-Death or severe physical injuries may result.
+Death or severe injuries may result.
 Faulty components must be replaced using new components with the same article numbers or equivalent components approved by KUKA Roboter GmbH for this purpose.
 Cleaning and preventive maintenance work is to be carried out in accordance with the operating instructions.
 Robot controller Even when the robot controller is switched off, parts connected to peripheral devices may still carry voltage.
 The external power sources must therefore be switched off if work is to be carried out on the robot controller.
 The ESD regulations must be adhered to when working on components in the robot controller.
 Voltages in excess of 50 V (up to 600 V) can be present in various components for several minutes after the robot controller has been switched off!
 To prevent life-threatening injuries, no work may be carried out on the industrial robot in this time.
 Water and dust must be prevented from entering the robot controller.

-Counterbal- Some robot variants are equipped with a hydropneumatic, spring or gas cylinancing system der counterbalancing system.
+Counterbal- ancing system Some robot variants are equipped with a hydropneumatic, spring or gas cylin- der counterbalancing system.
 The hydropneumatic and gas cylinder counterbalancing systems are pressure equipment and, as such, are subject to obligatory equipment monitoring.
 Depending on the robot variant, the counterbalancing systems correspond to category 0, II or III, fluid group 2, of the Pressure Equipment Directive.

-The user must comply with the applicable national laws, regulations and standards pertaining to pressure equipment.
+The user must comply with the applicable national laws, regulations and stan- dards pertaining to pressure equipment.
 Inspection intervals in Germany in accordance with Industrial Safety Order, Sections 14 and 15.
-Inspection by the user before commissioning at the installation site.

-The following safety measures must be carried out when working on the counterbalancing system:
+Inspection by the user before commissioning at the instal- lation site.
+The following safety measures must be carried out when working on the coun- terbalancing system:

-- The manipulator assemblies supported by the counterbalancing systems must be secured. - Work on the counterbalancing systems must only be carried out by qualified personnel.
+Work on the counterbalancing systems must only be carried out by quali-fied personnel.